microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/networkaccess-branchsite-list-forwardingprofiles.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [microsoft.graph.networkaccess.conditionalAccessSettings](../resources/networkaccess-conditionalaccesssettings.md) object in the response body.
+If successful, this method returns a `200 OK` response code and a collection of [forwardingProfile](../resources/forwardingprofile.md) objects in the response body.

 ## Examples